 Hospitals, physicians and other healthcare providers who purchase diagnostic products in the United States generally rely on third-party payors, such as private health insurance plans, Medicare and Medicaid, to reimburse all or part of the cost of the product.
 Therefore, our market success is highly dependent upon government and commercial third-party payors providing coverage and adequate reimbursement for our test.
-While we believe our COVID-19 test will qualify for coverage that is currently available for other COVID-19 tests on the market, coverage criteria and reimbursement rates for diagnostic tests are subject to adjustment by payors, and current reimbursement rates could be reduced, or coverage criteria restricted in the future, which could adversely affect the market for our tests.
-In particular, the availability of coverage and adequate reimbursement may be impacted at the duration of the public health emergency period.
-In addition, the availability of other forms of testing in the future, such as at-home COVID-19 tests, could impact the reimbursement rate and market acceptance for our COVID-19 test.
+While we believe our women's health and STI tests will qualify for coverage that is currently available for other women's health and STI tests on the market, coverage criteria and reimbursement rates for diagnostic tests are subject to adjustment by payors, and current reimbursement rates could be reduced, or coverage criteria restricted in the future, which could adversely affect the market for our tests.
+In addition, the availability of other forms of testing in the future, such as athome tests, could impact the reimbursement rate and market acceptance for our women's health and STI tests.